 We are committed to environmental sustainability in all of our gardening operations and maintenance, including Integrated Pest Management, composting on-site, and pollinator-friendly practices.Learn more about sustainability

 Many gardens cut back their plants in fall.
 At the High Line, we leave our displays of dried leaves, stalks, and seedheads standing through the winter, providing both beauty for visitors and habitat for birds and other animals.
-To make room for new spring growth, hundreds of volunteers join our gardeners every March to complete the massive task of cutting back our plants by hand, to be composted and returned to the soil.Learn about volunteering
+To make room for new spring growth, hundreds of volunteers join our gardeners every March to complete the massive task of cutting back our plants by hand, to be composted and returned to the soil.Learn more about Spring Cutback and how to volunteer

 '' Seasonal change occurs in a near-infinite succession of small moments, and learning to see and understand these little happenings is a worthy lifetime pursuit.'